frconor-ebook/meditations/_posts/2025-02-26-the-prodigal-son.md

 "I have sinned."
 When we go to the sacrament of Confession, we say the same thing.
 "Bless me, father, for I have sinned."

-"I\'ve sinned against heaven and before you."
+"I have sinned against heaven and before you."
 He hasn\'t just sinned, but he\'s also realized the gravity of his sin.

 Lord, may you give us the grace to realize the gravity of our sin.
-When Holy Week comes, all the more.
-When we see the extent of Christ\'s sufferings on the Way of the Cross, it helps us to understand a little more of the gravity of sin.
+When Holy Week comes, all the more, when we see the extent of Christ\'s sufferings on the Way of the Cross, it helps us to understand a little more of the gravity of sin.